 This Terms of Reference will come into effect on the date of the final signature and will remain in effect for three (3) years from that date, unless terminated, changed and/or extended by mutual agreement in writing by both signatory parties.

 Duration of the Council and any continuation thereof shall be contingent upon the availability of funds appropriated by all parties.

-Signed in duplicate (French and English) on the 6th of September, 2013.
+gned on the 6 th of September, 2013.

-For the NFAHW Council: Original Signed by:
+or the NFAHW Council: riginal Signed by:

-mall.

-Co-Chair

-Co-Chair
+o-Chair

+o-Chair